hxyulin/cargo-image-runner/README.md

 [Example config](https://github.com/Qwinci/cargo-qemu-runner/blob/main/example/Cargo.toml)

 ## Todo
-- Write a portable `xorriso` replacement in Rust
 - More configuration options?
 - Make it possible to have `cargo-qemu-runner` as a dev-dependency instead of requiring installation if possible